Window Insert Measuring Made Easy

 Q: Which types of windows/frames will Indow inserts work with?

 Indow inserts can fit in square, rectangular, and other polygonal windows.
-Even if the window is not perfectly square, our laser measuring allows us to create the exact shape of your window for a precise fit.
+Even if your window is not perfectly square, our measurement process allows us to create the exact shape of your window for a precise fit.
+Our proprietary software was designed to check the accuracy of measurements as they are entered.
 Custom shapes such as arched windows are also available.
 Your window frame must have an unobstructed flat edge with a depth of at least 5/8” that runs the entire perimeter of the window.

 Q: What types of windows will Indow inserts NOT work in?